michaelpalumbo/allhands/README.md

 ### Instructions
 1. install nodejs
-2. clone/download the wspd repository at https://github.com/michaelpalumbo/wspd
+2. Download the latest release of this code, making sure its the 'placeholder' version: https://github.com/michaelpalumbo/wspd/releases
-3. Open terminal, cd into the folder 'wspd' (the rest of this readme assumes that you're working from this directory)
+3. Open terminal, cd into the downloaded folder 'wspd' (the rest of this readme assumes that you're working from this directory)
 4. verify nodejs is installed:

 ```shell